3D Printing with the FlashForge Creator Pro and PrusaSlicer (Slic3r)

 Advanced: updating the custom G-code in PrusaSlicer

-The G-code snippets are responsible for preparing the whole printer up to the point where it can start extruding the very first layer of your model, as well as for finishing the print and tool changes for dual extrusion.
+The G-code snippets are responsible for preparing the whole printer up to the point where it can start extruding the very first layer, as well as for finishing the print and tool changes for dual extrusion.
 The config bundle you installed, already contains this G-code but it might not be the very latest.
-If you notice a more recent commit date on the Slic3r-GCode folder in GitHub than on the Slic3r-configBundles, and you badly want the latest and greatest, you can update the configs to the latest G-code as follows.
+If you notice a more recent commit date on the Slic3r-GCode folder in GitHub than on the Slic3r-configBundles, and you badly want the latest and greatest, you can update to the latest G-code as follows.

 In PrusaSlicer, go to Printer Settings, set mode to ‘Expert,’ and copy the snippets from the Slic3r-GCode folder in Github to the correct places: copy each ‘Start’ snippet to the ‘Custom G-code’ section of each corresponding printer profile (left to L, right to R, dual to LR).
 Remember to click the save button and overwrite the config after each change.
 Copy the ‘End’ code to all profiles.
 Copy ‘ToolChange’ to both ‘Dual Material LR’ profiles.
 Press the ‘Save’ button when done with each profile.